Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Conclusion

 \section{Conclusion}

 In this work, we introduced a certifiable GNSS/local frame alignment method based on Doppler measurements and convex relaxation.
 By reformulating the alignment task as a nonconvex QCQP and relaxing it into an SDP problem, we established conditions under which certifiable optimality can be guaranteed through relaxation tightness and observability analysis.
-Both simulations and real-world experiments, including challenging scenarios with as few as two satellites per epoch with 2D motion, demonstrate that our method consistently delivers certifiably optimal solutions where conventional VOBA and GVINS approaches may fail or converge to local optima.
+Both simulations and real-world experiments, including challenging scenarios with as few as two satellites including Doppler measurements per epoch and 2D motion, demonstrate that our method consistently delivers certifiably optimal solutions where conventional VOBA and GVINS approaches may fail or converge to local optima.
 To facilitate further research and practical adoption of GNSS-based alignment in robotics, we have open-sourced all of our code and data.

 This work shows that, with redundant constraints, an SDP solver is robust to low observability scenarios.
 Interestingly, these factors are not standalone but affect each other.
-In future work, we propose to further study the performance of our SDP-based method in degenerated scenarios.
+In future work, we propose to further study the performance of our SDP-based method in degenerated scenarios, e.g. with linear motion or only one observable satellite with Doppler measurements.